Robby Anderson Player Prop Bets for NFL Week 6 | Carolina vs. Minnesota 10/17/2021

 Matchup vs. Minnesota

-- In his two matchups against the Vikings, Anderson's 69 receiving yards average is 69.0 more than his over/under for Sunday's game (0.0).
+- Anderson's 69 receiving yards per game in his two career matchups against the Vikings are 25.5 more than his over/under for Sunday's game.

-- Anderson, in two matchups, had a touchdown catch once.
-But he did not have multiple TDs in that game.
+- In two matchups, Anderson has had a touchdown catch in one game, but has yet to put up multiple TD catches in a single contest against the Vikings.

-- The 263.4 passing yards the Vikings yield per game makes them the NFL's 14th-ranked pass defense this season.
+- This week Anderson will face the NFL's 14th-ranked pass defense (263.4 yards allowed per game).

 Recent Performances

-- Against the Eagles last week, Anderson was targeted seven times and totaled 30 yards on two receptions.
+- In last week's game against the Eagles, Anderson was targeted seven times and recorded two catches for 30 yards (15 yards per reception).

-- Anderson has put up 84 yards over his last three outings (28.0 per game), reeling in eight passes on 20 targets.
+- Anderson has reeled in eight passes (on 20 targets) for 84 yards (28.0 per game) in his last three games.

 Anderson's Carolina Teammates